Jeff-Russ/ror-guides/rails-database.md

 	  root GET      /                                      pages#home
 	       GET|POST /:controller(/:action(/:id))(.:format) :controller#:action

-This means that for any action there is a valid route for both a GET request and a POST request.
-If you refer back to the CRUD chart you'll see that only some actions have POST requests.
+This means that for any action there is a valid route for both a `GET` request and a `POST` request.
+If you refer back to the CRUD chart you'll see that only some actions have `POST` requests.
 Also, some have POST but no GET and some have other verbs altogether!

-Although there is a more taylored solution which would be to use the `resources` method as we will see next, using default routes can still work.
+Although there is a more tailored solution which would be to use the `resources` method as we will see next, using default routes can still work.
 The actual HTTP verb being sent is really just a formality, Rails can process any request anyway it likes.
 Rails can use the URL and "query string parameters" (the stuff in the URL after `/?`) to determine which action to trigger and the action can perform the duties of any CRUD operation.

 In fact, most browsers don't actually support the DELETE verb, so Rails fakes it by modifying the HTML it generates.
-HTML forms (up to HTML version 4 and XHTML 1) only support GET and POST as HTTP request methods and the usual way around this is to funnel all reaquest through those two and have the server interpret what to do based on hidden form fields, which is what Rails does.
+HTML forms (up to HTML version 4 and XHTML 1) only support GET and POST as HTTP request methods and the usual way around this is to funnel all request through those two and have the server interpret what to do based on hidden form fields, which is what Rails does.

 You will need both `:get` and `:post` so if you have them in your `match` route, the rest can be worked around.